altocodenl/cell/readme.md

 ### Editor

-- Move around
+- Find
    - Have a cursor [DONE]
-   - Move it around with the keys
+   - Move it around with the keys [IN PROGRESS]
-      - When being at level n, if click on down, go to the next distinct path with level n, or don't move.
    - Jumping search
-   - Fold/expand
+   - Fold/unfold
    - Auto scroll to where the cursor is, if the cursor jumps
    - Select and copy?
+   - Show images and graphs where the = is, as a large pseudo step (a la netscape)
+   - Search input that calls the search call (see devnotes 2025-08-27)
+   - Store searches in the dataspace and have quick retrieval
+   - Table view with headers at top and rows on the left?
+   - Fast scrolling with >100k (see devnotes 2025-08-27)

-- Make changes:
+- Write
-   - Edit step [DONE]
+   - Edit step [DONE, NEEDS REWORK]
    - Add
       - Add ground laterally (one step)
          - At the end